gratianlup/temp/docs/assembly-view.md

 When multiple functions are opened in the same tab, a history is kept per tab that makes it possible to go back/forward to a previous/next opened function.
 This is especially useful when navigating to a called function by double-clicking its name in the assembly, since it makes it easy to back to the caller.

-*Click* the *Back* button in the toolbar to navigate back to the previous function in the sequence (or press the *Backspace* key or the optional *Back* button on the mouse).
+- *Click* the *Back* button in the toolbar to navigate back to the previous function in the sequence (or press the *Backspace* key or the optional *Back* button on the mouse).
 The back button also has a menu that lists the previous functions.

-*Click* the > button in the toolbar to navigate to the next function in the sequence (or press the optional *Forward* button on the mouse).
+- *Click* the > button in the toolbar to navigate to the next function in the sequence (or press the optional *Forward* button on the mouse).

 [![Profiling UI screenshot](img/assembly-back-menu_608x154.png){: style="width:450px"}](img/assembly-back-menu_608x154.png){:target="_blank"}

 #### Profiling toolbar

 The profiling toolbar provides more advanced functionality for identifying the slow parts of a function and filtering the profiling data based on a function instance and the threads the function executed on.
+The following sections document the main functionality.

 ##### Profile

 Displays a menu with the slowest instructions, sorted by execution time in decreasing order.

-*Click* on a menu entry to select and bring the instruction into view.
+- *Click* on a menu entry to select and bring the instruction into view.
-The red *Flame* icon jumps to the slowest instruction in the function.
+- The red *Flame* icon jumps to the slowest instruction in the function.
-The +/- buttons jump to the next/previous slowest instruction in the sequence.
+- The +/- buttons jump to the next/previous slowest instruction in the sequence.

 [![Profiling UI screenshot](img/assembly-profile_782x436.png){: style="width:550px"}](img/assembly-profile_782x436.png){:target="_blank"}